jayzhou125/TypeScript-Getting-Started/README.md

 # TypeScript-Getting-Started

+## Attention!!: This repo was meant for my own learning purpose.

+## If you want to practice on your own, I recommend you go to the original repo [here](https://github.com/bricewilson/TypeScript-Getting-Started/).

+---

+### Notes about this repo:

-This is the official repository for my Pluralsight course titled [*TypeScript: Getting Started*](https://app.pluralsight.com/library/courses/typescript-getting-started/table-of-contents).
+- This is the repository for Pluralsight course titled *[TypeScript: Getting Started](https://app.pluralsight.com/library/courses/typescript-getting-started/table-of-contents)*.
+The Course is taught by [Brice Wilson](https://github.com/bricewilson).
-The *main* branch contains code as it exists at the start of the course.
-There are separate branches named after the modules in the course that contain the code as it exists at the end of that module.

-I will update this repo below with any problems or small issues reported between updates to the actual course.

-Thanks for watching and good luck on your TypeScript projects!
+- The *`main`* branch contains code for the practice MultiMath application from the course.

+### My Own notes from the course:

+- This is my personal notes from the course: click here to see.